Top 10 Cheapest Dog Breeds to Groom

 Top entity in the ranking

 The top-ranked record in this dataset is Chinese Crested, with a value of $24 on the Low-end price ($) column.
 The full top-10 set is rendered in the table above.
-Every value derives from the underlying rankings table; no number is hardcoded into this page.
-When the American Kennel Club + industry grooming-pricing surveys publishes a revision and our ETL pipeline reingests, the ranking and the prose around it update on the next page load.
+Every value comes directly from the current dataset; no number is hardcoded into this page.
+When the American Kennel Club + industry grooming-pricing surveys publishes a revision, the ranking and the prose around it update automatically.

 Distribution shape